 Kings Canyon was established fifty years later on March 4, 1940.
 Together, these two parks offer a truly unique experience for travelers looking to experience some of America’s most amazing natural wonders.

-Sequoia Tree Facts
+Sequoia Tree Facts (& Park Facts)

 1. Sequoia Had The First African American Superintendent Of A National Park